 - Consumer goods – beverages, tobacco, automotive, food producers, household goods, leisure goods

-- Consumer services – general retail, media, travel, leisure, food & drug retail
+- Consumer services – general retail, media, travel, leisure, food, drugs

 - Financials – REITs, real estate, banking, insurance, financial services

-- Oil & Gas – producers, distributors equipment manufacturers
+- Oil & Gas – producers, distributors, equipment manufacturers, consumers

-- Telecommunications – fixed line and mobile networks
+- Telecommunications – fixed line and mobile network, wireless communication

 In recent years, investors have witnessed several changes taking place in the investment landscape, which have influenced the way companies do business – notable examples being twentieth century global population growth and the creation of the internet.